Are You Struggling To Feel And Act Like An Adult?

 Many people come to BPS having worked with other therapists who were not trained to work specifically with young adults and transition and growth issues or who they couldn’t relate with – which is a waste of time and money.
 At BPS, we’ll conduct a referral assessment and match you with a therapist who is trained and experienced in young adult transition and growth issues and whose personality is a good match for you.
 Once you find that good match, making a commitment to yourself may be one of the most valuable investments there is.
 Imagine getting your life on track and feeling and functioning better on a regular basis and ask yourself what that’s worth.

 If money still is an issue, you can talk with your BPS therapist to see if they work on a sliding scale.
 They may also be able to help you find other lower cost resources in the community.

-We encourage you to schedule an initial assessment with a BPS therapist, trained by BPS Director, Dr. Jan Hittelman.
+We encourage you to schedule a referral assessment with a BPS therapist, trained by BPS Director, Dr. Jan Hittelman.
 We will work with you to determine what your specific issues are and ensure a good match between you a BPS therapist in terms of personality, style and expertise.